 It's bright, responsive and a vast improvement on what went before, even if some of the onscreen buttons are a tad small.
 It's nice to see it's included on every car, with its integrated sat-nav as a standard feature, too.

-Also standard across the range that consists of just the one SE Premium trim level are heated seats, 17in alloy wheels, dual-zone climate control, keyless entry, Bluetooth, sat nav, rear-view camera, heated front seats, a leather upholstery and cruise control.
+Also standard across the range that consists of just the one SE Premium trim level are auto lights and wipers, 18in alloy wheels, tinted rear windows, roof rails, electric windows, powered tailgate, heated door mirrors and Subaru's safety systems on the outside.
+Inside there is dual-zone climate control, keyless entry and start, sat nav, reversing camera, cruise control, electrically adjustable and heated front seats an a leather upholstery.
 An impressive list.

 Subaru's engineers have added weight to the Outback's steering, as well as making it quicker, while its dampers and springs have been fettled to give better body control.
 The result is a car that feels noticeably more capable when asked to change direction quickly, even if the steering provides no more enjoyment.